-To find out how much of your budget you should put aside for furniture rental, click here to download this free budgeting tool.
+To find out how much of your budget you should put aside for furniture rental, click here to download this free trade show budgeting tool.

 If you have purchased a shell scheme space then you won’t have to worry about covering the costs of electricity or flooring.
 It is included in the price of the space.
-That being said, if your exhibition stand design includes a lot of lighting and AV features then you may need to pay for additional sockets and there are several other on-site services that you will need.
+That being said, if your exhibition stand design includes a lot of lighting and AV features then you may need to pay for additional sockets.

 Promoting your presence at a show is almost as important as going to the show itself.
 Remember that statistic from the U.S Small Business Administration – you should spend 7 to 8 percent of your capital on marketing.
 The same applies to your pre-show marketing.

 This can be anything from distributing a press release, organising a networking event or email marketing.
 But remember to keep some of this budget aside to pay for the promotional goods that you are planning to give away on your stand.

 Games and competitions are a great way to increase traffic and generate leads.
 Unfortunately, unless your freebies or prizes are worth it – your efforts will go unnoticed.
 Put a bit of thought (and budget) into your giveaways.

 You need to get strong staff to work on your exhibition stand throughout the event.
 The majority of businesses use people from their team.
 This makes sense as you want your booth staff to know your business and your product inside out.
 It also makes sense if you are trying to exhibit on a budget.

 The other option is to hire agency staff.
 Although agency workers won’t know your business as well as your team, they do have the interpersonal skills necessary to entice people onto your stand and start forming relationships.